mattermost/docs/source/manage/command-line-tools.rst

 .. note::

-   In Mattermost v6.0, this command has been replaced with the mmctl command `mmctl group channel enable </manage/mmctl-command-line-tool.html#mmctl-group-channel-enable>`__.
+   From Mattermost v6.0, this command has been replaced with the mmctl command `mmctl group channel enable </manage/mmctl-command-line-tool.html#mmctl-group-channel-enable>`__.

   Description